 Industry experts suggest that the average restaurant should invest 3% of revenues back into marketing.
-Investing in marketing pays... if you're smart about it.
+Investing in marketing will pay off, if you have an effective strategy in place.

-• Measure Your Impact
+Measure Your Impact

 When brainstorming marketing ideas, it's crucial to think about how you'll measure your results.
-If you don't measure it, how will you know if it worked?
+It's impossible to calculate your return on investment (ROI) if you can't measure the success of your marketing initiatives.